-The Special Educational Needs and disabilities Co-ordinator is Mrs Norton (overseen by Mrs Devenport in school).
+The Special Educational Needs and disabilities Co-ordinator is Mrs Abbotts.
 The SENDCo will:

-- Work in conjunction with staff to identify and monitor children who have SEND. - Be updated about the progress of SEND children from each year, following termly review meetings. - Oversee the SEND records of all children on the SEND register. - Arrange for assessment (where appropriate), and ensure parents are informed.
+- Work in conjunction with staff to identify and monitor children who have SEND. - Be updated about the progress of SEND children from each year, following termly review meetings. - Oversee the SEND records of all children on the SEND register. - Arrange for assessment (where appropriate), and ensure parents are informed. - Liaise with external agencies e.g. Educational Psychologist, Specialist Teaching Service.

-- Liaise with external agencies e.g. Educational Psychologist, Specialist Teaching Service. - Work with Headteacher and SEND Governor, to evaluate information and inform them of any issues.
+• Work with Headteacher and SEND Governor, to evaluate information and inform them of any issues.